blockchainsllc/in3-docs/docs/decentralizing_services.md

 function verify(request:RPCRequest[], responses:RPCResponse[])
 ```

 A minimal version could simply ensure that two requests were running and then compare them.
-If different, the Wasm could check with the home server and "convict" nodes.
+If different, the Wasm could check with the home server and "convict" the nodes.

 ### Convicting